Fronkon Games

 By changing the texture to a fog texture, and scrolling on the horizontal axis we can get a fog effect like this:

-Finally it remains to add something fundamental, text.
-For this we will use TextMeshPro, since it provides much better quality and options than the text offered by Unity.
-To install it just add it using the ‘Package Manager’.
+Finally, we need to add something fundamental: text.
+For this, we will use TextMeshPro, as it provides much better quality and more options than Unity’s default text.
+To install it, simply add it using the ‘Package Manager’.

-I added a child and added a 3D text.
+I added a child object and attached a 3D text component.

-And adjust the Z coordinate to be slightly ahead of the card.
+I then adjusted the Z coordinate to be slightly in front of the card.

 That’s all for now.
-In next posts I will add other effects that can be useful for a card game.
-In the meantime you can add some small improvements like:
+In future posts, I will add other effects that are useful for a card game.
+In the meantime, you can try adding some small improvements like:

 Back Side Shader